raml-org/raml-by-example/terse-requirements/README.md

     displayName: User
 ```

 ## Terse Requirements
-Now when converting datatypes from jsonSchema to raml (using the js2dt function of ramldt2jsonschema), the required status of properties is denoted using a less verbose syntax.
+Now when converting datatypes from JSON schema to RAML (using the `js2dt` function of `ramldt2jsonschema`), the required status of properties is denoted using a less verbose syntax.

-Previously, in the resulting raml datatype, each property would have a required keyword, with a value of true or false.
+Previously, in the resulting RAML datatype, each property would have a `required` keyword, with a value of `true` or `false`.
 As of v0.1.3, required properties are not noted as such (required properties being the default) and optional properties are indicated by a trailing question mark appended to the property's name.

 ```